Program Extension Regulations

 Employment is generally not a valid reason for extension of stay.

-If you have questions contact Karen Keefe-Guzikowski at email@example.com
+If you have questions contact the ISSS Advising Team at firstname.lastname@example.org

-The US Citizenship and Immigration Services (USCIS) requires that you finish your program of study by the completion date on your I-20.
-If you will not graduate by that date, you must come into the Office of International Student & Scholar Services and apply for a program extension at least 30 days before the I-20 will expire.
+The US Citizenship and Immigration Services (USCIS) requires that you finish your program of study by the completion date on your I-20 / DS-2019.
+If you will not graduate by that date, you must apply for a program extension at least 30 days before the I-20 / DS-2019 will expire.

 There is no fee to apply for a program extension, and no "waiting period" to hear from the USCIS once the necessary paperwork is submitted.
 The Office of International Student & Scholar Services will approve all program extension requests allowable by USCIS regulations, and notify USCIS of your new completion date.